 While you're on campus, be sure to light a candle at the Grotto like you did so many times as a student.

-To those who just pass by it, it is called the Linebacler Lounge.
-Students and alumni know it simply as “The Backer.”
-Mind the $5 cover then dance the night away with your friends.
+To those who just pass by it, it is called the Linebacker Lounge.
+Students and alumni know it simply as "The Backer."
+Relive your college days with a visit before the game.

 Checklist No. 4: Annual Visitor